-Table 15-3-2: Summary of Standards by Facility Type Building-Mounted Roof-Mounted Ground-Mounted Maximum Height Maximum height permitted in the underlying zoning district [1] 50' or the maximum height permitted in the underlying zoning districts, whichever is less [2] Camouflage and Design 1.
-Roof- and building-r be camouflaged by m of antennae and trans and be screened from that are consistent an the building design, c without increasing the the building.
-Camoufl locating facilities in be towers, or on similar a mounting structures. inimizing the visibility mission equipment view by materials d compatible with olor and materials e apparent height of aging includes ell steeples or clock 1.
-Ground-mounted WCFs shall use existing landforms, vegetation, and structures to aid in screening the facility from view or blending in with the surrounding built and natural environment.
+Table 15-3-2: Summary of Standards by Facility Type Building-Mounted Roof- Mounted Ground-Mounted Maximum Height Maximum height permitted in the underlying zoning district [1] 10' in height above the existing roofline [1] 50' or the maximum height permitted in the underlying zoning districts, whichever is less [2] Camouflage and Design Roof- and building-r shall be camouflaged the visibility of antenn transmission equipme screened from view by are consistent and cor the building design, cor materials without incr apparent height of the Camouflaging include facilities in bell steeple towers, or on similar a design mounting structure Screening of roof- a mounted WCFs include existing parapets, wall architectural elements it is painted and texture integrate with the arch surrounding structure by minimizing hae and ent and be y materials that mpatible with olor and reasing the e building. es locating es or clock lternative ctures. nd building- de the use of ls, or similar s provided that rized to hitecture of the Ground-mounted WCFs shall use existing landforms, vegetation, and structures to aid in screening the facility from view or blending in with the surrounding built and natural environment.
+Camouflaging includes, but is not limited to, making ground-mounted WCFs resemble manmade trees, locating facilities in bell steeples or clock towers, or on similar alternative design mounting structures.
+Considerations such as architectural designs, adjacent land uses, scale,